cfjedimaster/raymondcamden2018/_posts/2019/02/15/2019-02-15-book-review-learning-graphql.md

 Over the past week or so I've been spending time learning what I can about GraphQL.
 I've already attended a few conference sessions on the topic and had a basic understanding of what it was, but I wanted to really begin cementing my knowledge of the topic in preparation for some things we're doing at work.
 Randomly I saw a mention of ["Learning GraphQL"](http://shop.oreilly.com/product/0636920137269.do) via Twitter so I decided to give it a read.
-The book is a bit below two hundred pages so it can be comfortably read rather quickly, but packs a lot of material.
+The book, written by Alex Banks and Eve Porcello, is a bit below two hundred pages so it can be comfortably read rather quickly, but packs a lot of material.
 I'll go into detail below but the gist is that I definitely recommend it and I'll be purchasing a hard copy to keep at my desk for the next few months.

 As I said, the book clocks in at right below two hundred pages (198) and consists of the following sections: